NVIDIA/Megatron-LM/examples/inference/README.md

 --top_p (top_p sampling)
 --num-tokens-to-generate (Number of tokens to generate for each prompt) --inference-batch-times-seqlen-threshold (During inference, if batch-size times sequence-length is smaller than this threshold then we will not use pipelining, otherwise we will.')
+--use-dist-ckpt (If you are using dist checkpoint format for the model) --use-legacy-models (If you are using legacy gpt model instead of mcore gpt model)

 ```